Fraud

 Powerful anomaly detection

-By continually mapping new entity and relationship data into an evolving fraud graph, investigators can spotlight suspicious individuals, accounts, and activities that may be part of an AI-orchestrated scheme.
+By continually mapping new entity and relationship data into an evolving graph, investigators can spotlight suspicious individuals, accounts, and activities that may be part of an AI-orchestrated scheme.
 Graph analytics shines a light into the interconnected dark spaces where fraud breeds – providing the visibility needed to fight back.

 See for yourself how graph works for fraud detection